GPAnalytics/World-Happiness-Report-2015-2023/README.md

 - Unsupervised Machine Learning- Clustering Analysis: Applied clustering algorithms to identify patterns or groups within the data, allowing for a deeper understanding of distinct segments or categories related to Happiness score.
 - Time Series  Analysis: Analyzed time-dependent data, employing time series analysis methods to detect trends, seasonality, and other temporal patterns in the context of World Happiness Report;
 - Creating Dashboards with Tableau: Designing interactive and informative dashboards in Tableau, delivering a comprehensive overview of key insights and trends associated with the World Happiness report for a user-friendly and accessible presentation.
+  The link to the Tableau storyboard can be found [here](https://public.tableau.com/app/profile/goce.panovski/viz/WorldHappinessReport2015-2023_17011847790650/Story1?publish=yes)